The View from Delphi

 Ecstasy -- from ek-stasis, "to stand out (from oneself)" -- stands not only out of self, but, because it speaks of "immortal happiness," stands also out of time.
 Stepping beyond the merely mortal vision, another view from Delphi unravels before us.
 It is an ecstatic appreciation of history.
 We are freed from the past in ecstasy, and a time-free appreciation of history allows us to more properly locate ourselves in the glorious presence.
 The cultural forms which were our foundation and reference are outgrown in a balanced, unbound, formless, and mysterious enjoyment where everything is as it is.

-II.
-Mythological and Historical Accounts
+Mythological and Historical Accounts of Delphi, the Center of the World

-III.
-Rhapsodies on the Ancient Sacred Understanding
+Rhapsodies on the Ancient Sacred Understanding: The Oracle at Delphi